mrmicheall/zhsi/README.md

 **Please contact me first if you wish to use this software commercially**

-This repo will be used to upload and keep track of ZHSI releases
+This repo will be used to upload and keep track of ZHSI and ZCDU releases

 Please see the Wiki (https://gitlab.com/sum1els737/zhsi-releases/wikis/ZHSI) for instructions